 The clitoris is under the meeting point of the inner labia, which forms a little hood known as the clitoral hood.
-The size, shape, and thickness of the clitoral hood are different from women to women.
+The size, shape, and thickness of the clitoral hood differs among women.
 A woman with a large hood also has large labial lips.
 Both the enlarged clitoral hood and the labia create noticeable bulges, specifically prominent when wearing close-fitting outerwear.

 Clitoral hood reduction or clitoral unhooding, or hoodectomy is a surgical procedure that reduces the extra coverage from the clitoris.
 This tends to improve the pubic area's visual appearance and enhance sexual pleasure, and this procedure conceals the clitoral, giving the vulva a neater and trimmer look.

-Aging, congenital problems, Genetics, testosterone, and estrogen affect the look of the clitoris, like an accumulation of extra skin on both sides of the clitoris.
-The clitoral hood reduction is also made to get rid of the excess skin and tissue
+Ageing, congenital problems, genetics, testosterone, and estrogen affect the look of the clitoris, like an accumulation of extra skin on both sides of the clitoris.
+The clitoral hood reduction is also made to get rid of the excess skin and tissue.

-Suppose you are bothered by the looks of the clitoris.
-In that case, you have an asymmetric clitoris, excess skin, and decreased stimulation on the clitoris, reduced ability to orgasm, and then you are an ideal candidate to have this procedure.
+If you have an asymmetric clitoris, excess skin, and decreased stimulation on the clitoris, or a reduced ability to orgasm, then you are an ideal candidate for this procedure.
 But you should have realistic expectations, and you should have good physical and mental health, free from genital disease.

-What to expect after Clitoral Hood Reduction Surgery?
+What can you expect from a Clitoral Hood Reduction surgery?

 The surgeon will use a local anesthesia that lasts for up to two hours.
-You will have some redness, discomfort, swelling in the treated area; this will take seven days to subside.
+You will have some redness, discomfort, and swelling in the treated area which will take seven days to subside.
 This is an outpatient procedure; you can go home immediately after the process.
-You can combine labiaplasty with clitoral hoodectomy to have optimal results.
+To achieve optimal results, you can combine labiaplasty with clitoral hoodectomy.
 The results are visible immediately, but due to discomfort, swelling may overweigh the effects and will take time to subside.
 The results are visible after ten days or until the treated area is completely healed.

 Feeling Overwhelmed with Information?